apexu06/english-portfolio/src/markdown/final_act_intro.md

 navigate a deep and dangerous jungle.
 I really liked it as it wasn't a story that was set in stone, it was rather a story that you could influence and change yourself, a similar principle to what you would do in a video game.
-As I really like games or stories with fantasy settings, I set my own little adventure in a fantasy world where you can either start as a warrior, ranger or mage.
+As I really like games or stories with fantasy settings, I set my own little adventure in a fantasy world where you can either start as a warrior or mage.
 > In order to navigate and make choices, just click the wanted underlined choice at the end of each text.